o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ## Enums

 Similar to constants, C++ enums are also implemented in the behavior context as read-only [properties](#properties).
-The `BehaviorContext` class provides two helper functions to simplify the reflection of enums: `Enum` and `EnumProperty`.
+To simplify the reflection of enums, the `BehaviorContext` class provides two helper functions: `Enum` and `EnumProperty`.
 These functions help define the getter function that's needed to enable scripts to read an enum's value.
 Note that to associate additional attributes to the reflected enum, you must use the `EnumProperty` function.

 ### `Enum` function

 Use the `Enum` helper function to define a getter for a C++ enum in the behavior context.
 Since each enum value is itself a property, to reflect an entire enum into the behavior context, you must reflect each of its values.

-For convenience, you can chain calls to `Enum` and many other behavior context functions together:
+For convenience, you can chain together calls to `Enum` and many other behavior context functions:

 ```cpp
 enum class MyTypes